Xiaochr/Notes_for_Network_Analysis_Universitat_Mannheim/week11_diffusion_of_innovation/Diffusion_of_innovation.md

     - But in power law networks with $\alpha \in [2, 3]$, removal of highest degree nodes is **highly destructive**.

 - Power law networks are:
-    - Very robustto random failure of nodes
+    - Very robust to random failure of nodes
-    - Very fragileto attacksthat target the highest-degree nodes
+    - Very fragile to attacks that target the highest-degree nodes

 ---